Lol3rrr/http-server/README.md

 ## Features
 * Serve static Files
 * Can be implemented into any other project to handle (GET) Requests
+* Can expose port 9001 to allow for monitoring using prometheus

 ## Command line Usage
 Simply compile the code and execute the resulting binary to start a simple Webserver